 - Syntax highlighting shows your code in different colours.
-This helps you spot typos and understand the structure of your code.
+This helps you spot any errors, and understand the structure of your code.

 - Auto-indent helps you keep your code tidy.

-- Project navigation and tabs help you move between the different files in your project.
+- Project navigation and tabs helps you move between the different files in your project.

 - Auto-completion shows you keywords you could use to finish what you’re typing, so you don’t have to remember all the possible commands.

 We recommend you use Atom at codebar.
 It’s free, open source, and runs on Windows, Mac, and Linux.
 Sublime Text 2 is another popular choice.
 It’s free to download & use for as long as you like (though it will nag you intermittently to buy it when you save your work), and it runs on Windows, Mac and Linux.